 ChildFund is generally exempt from federal income tax under the provisions of Section 501(c)(3) of the Internal Revenue Code.
 In addition, ChildFund qualifies for the charitable contributions deduction and has been classified as an organization that is not a private foundation.
 Income, which is not related to exempt purposes, less applicable deductions, is subject to federal and state corporate income taxes.
+Income from the entities incorporated in other countries are subject to the taxing authorities within the jurisdictions they're in.
 No income tax provision has been recorded as the changes in net assets, if any, from any unrelated trade or business, in the opinion of management, is not material to the consolidated financial statements taken as a whole.

 Management evaluated ChildFund's tax positions and concluded that ChildFund had taken no uncertain tax positions that require adjustment to the consolidated financial statements to comply with U.S. GAAP.
-With few exceptions, ChildFund is no longer subject to income tax examinations by the U.S. federal, state or local tax authorities for years before 2018.
+With few exceptions, ChildFund is no longer subject to income tax examinations by the U.S. federal, state or local tax authorities for years before 2019.